DanielKng/YeelightControl/docs/guides/fixing_build_issues.md

    - Made `UserDefaults` and `FileManager` conform to `Sendable`
    - Fixed `isEnabled` property in manager classes to be properly nonisolated
    - Ensured proper async/await usage in actor methods

+9. ✅ Fixed background manager issues in `UnifiedBackgroundManager.swift`:
+   - Updated method calls to match the expected parameter types
+   - Ensured all member accesses are valid
+   - Added proper constants for task identifiers and refresh intervals

+10. ✅ Fixed UI components to use correct device types:
+    - Updated `ScenePreview.swift` to use `YeelightDevice` instead of `UnifiedYeelightDevice`
+    - Fixed `DeviceStateRow`, `MultiLightPreview`, and `StripEffectPreview` to work with the correct device type
+    - Updated `LightsView.swift` to properly handle `YeelightDevice` type
+    - Added missing `yeelightManager` environment object to UI components

+11. ✅ Added missing methods to `UnifiedYeelightManager`:
+    - Implemented `applyScene` and `stopEffect` methods required by UI components
+    - Fixed type alias for `YeelightDevice` in `UIEnvironment.swift`

 ## Root Causes